Barangaroo, New South Wales: Population

-There has been criticism as the area was reclaimed for affordable housing, however features Australia's most expensive and exclusive real estate.
+There has been criticism as the area was intended to be redeveloped for affordable housing, but now features Australia's most expensive and exclusive real estate.

 Transport

 Ferry

 Barangaroo ferry wharf replaced Darling Harbour ferry wharf in June 2017.
 The complex serves as the city centre's western ferry hub and consists of two wharves, with provision for a third wharf in the future.
-It is serviced by Sydney Ferries' F3 Parramatta River and F4 Pyrmont Bay services.
+It is serviced by Sydney Ferries' F3 Parramatta River, F4 Pyrmont Bay, and F10 Blackwattle Bay services.

 Metro

-Barangaroo railway station is a future rapid transit station servicing Barangaroo.
-It has been confirmed as part of the Sydney Metro City & Southwest project and is scheduled to open in 2024.
+Barangaroo railway station is a rapid transit station servicing Barangaroo.
+The railway station opened in August 19th, 2024 as part of the Sydney Metro City & Southwest project.

-The station will be served by automated six car Alstom Metropolis trains with platform screen doors along the platform.
+The station is served by automated six car Alstom Metropolis trains with platform screen doors along the platform.
 Services will run at a frequency of up to every two minutes in peak hour.

 Bus

 Barangaroo is served by Transdev John Holland bus routes 311, 324 and 325 to the Eastern Suburbs.